awsdocs/aws-codebuild-user-guide/doc_source/create-project-console.md

 Do not append a trailing slash \(/\) to the end of the path prefix\.
 +  If you want to use a local cache, choose **Local**, and then choose one or more local cache modes\.
 **Note**
 Docker layer cache mode is available for Linux only\.
 If you choose it, your project must run in privileged mode\.
-The `ARM_CONTAINER` and `LINUX_GPU_CONTAINER` environment types and the `BUILD_GENERAL1_2XLARGE` compute type do not support the use of a local cache\.
 Using a cache saves considerable build time because reusable pieces of the build environment are stored in the cache and used across builds\.
 For information about specifying a cache in the buildspec file, see [Buildspec syntax](build-spec-ref.md#build-spec-ref-syntax)\.
 For more information about caching, see [Build caching in AWS CodeBuild](build-caching.md)\.

 ## Logs<a name="create-project-console-logs"></a>